joshcol9232/nea-12ColcloughJ/Write-Up/Write-up.md

 ### Main Screen

-Here is the code for the MainScreen class:
+Here is the code for the MainScreen class (`code/python-go/kivyStuff/mainScClass.py`):

 ```python
 import os